dpreussler/SuperReflect/README.md

 ### Overview

-jOOR stands for Java Object Oriented Reflection.
+Java Object Oriented Reflection.
 It is a simple wrapper for the java.lang.reflect package.

 Copyright (c) 2011-2013, Lukas Eder, lukas.eder@gmail.com